Bradliebs/VolumeTurtle/README.md

 # 🐢 VolumeTurtle

-A fully mechanical algorithmic trading system.
-Dual-engine signal detection (volume spikes + momentum breakouts), automated stop management, composite scoring, and Trading 212 integration — no discretionary overrides.
+A fully mechanical algorithmic trading system with an autonomous Claude-powered agent.
+Dual-engine signal detection (volume spikes + momentum breakouts), automated stop management, composite scoring, Trading 212 integration, and AI-driven execution with Telegram control.

 ## What It Does